Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Dynamics Components

-\paragraph*{Static and Sliding Friction} In the dynamics, static and sliding friction are derived from the maximum dissipation principle \cite{preclik_maximum_2018} with a linearized friction cone \cite{stewart_implicit_1996}.
-A nonlinear friction cone could be used as well.
-In our formulation, each contact point involves at most two bodies.
-An individual optimization problem is formulated for each contact point.
-The maximum dissipation principle states that the friction force $\bs{\beta}\in\mathbb{R}^{2n_{\mathrm{f}}}$ maximizes the kinetic energy dissipation rate of the bodies in contact.
-This principle yields an optimization problem for two bodies a and b:
+\paragraph*{Static and Sliding Friction} In the dynamics, static and sliding friction are added as external forces on the bodies.
+These forces are calculated by solving an optimization problem derived from the maximum dissipation principle \cite{preclik_maximum_2018}.
+We are using a linearized friction cone \cite{stewart_implicit_1996}, although a nonlinear friction cone could be used as well.
+The maximum dissipation principle states that the energy dissipation rate of the bodies in contact is maximized by a friction force $\bs{\beta}\in\mathbb{R}^{n_\mathrm{c}n_\mathrm{f}}$, where $n_\mathrm{c}$ is the number of contacts and $n_\mathrm{f}$ is the even number of basis vectors of the friction cone.
+The basis vectors $\bno{b}{i}\in\mathbb{R}^{3}$ of the linearized friction cone are depicted in Fig. \ref{fig:simulator_components} (b).
+A detailed derivation of the optimization problem is stated in Appendix \ref{sec:app_friction}.
+The optimization problem resulting from the maximum dissipation principle for the bodies of a mechanism is